lucasanguinetti/Deep-Learning-Power-Allocation-in-Massive-MIMO/README.md

 Emil Bjornson, Jakob Hoydis and Luca Sanguinetti (2017), "Massive MIMO Networks: Spectral, Energy, and Hardware Efficiency", Foundations and Trends in Signal Processing: Vol. 11, No. 3-4, pp. 154-655.

-You can download a free PDF of the manuscript at https://massivemimobook.com
+You can download a free PDF of the manuscript at https://massivemimobook.com are
 The latest version of the code package for the entire book is always found in our Github repository:

 https://github.com/emilbjornson/massivemimobook

 # How to use the MATLAB Code Package

 Set the network parameters in main.m.
 Then, run it.
 Copy the data samples in MyDataFile_{i}.mat; that is, MyDataFile_0.mat, MyDataFile_1.mat and MyDataFile_2.mat.
-Unfortunately, we could not provide the data files because they are too big.
+Unfortunately, we could not provide the data files because they were too big.

 Run transform_data_maxmin.m to put toghetter and reshape all the data samples for the KERAS code package for max-min.
 The file transform_data_maxprod.m does the same for the max-prod package.